-- a) Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and Pharmaceutical Sciences and registered for 16 hours (a letter grade must be received in each course) prior to application. - b) The general criteria for admission to the professional divisions will be applied to the transfer student in the same manner as for the continuing College of Pharmacy and Pharmaceutical Sciences student, i.e., cumulative GPA, science GPA, essential courses or their equivalents through the fall semester of the second year, personal essay, personal interview and PCAT scores (for Pharm.D. applicants), and an accumulation of at least 44 earned semester hours.
+- b) The general criteria for admission to the professional divisions will be applied to the transfer student in the same manner as for the continuing CPPS student, i.e., cumulative GPA, science GPA, essential courses or their equivalents through the fall semester of the second year, personal essay, personal interview and PCAT scores (for Pharm.D. applicants), and an accumulation of at least 44 earned semester hours.
 The applicant's cumulative GPA from The University of Toledo or higher education GPA (as described previously), science GPA based on equivalent specified courses (UT or otherwise) as stated above, personal essay and personal interview (for Pharm.D. applicants) will be used in determining admission. - c) The essential courses for final admission to the professional divisions consist of those listed previously.
 Equivalencies must be determined and appear on the student's transcript and/or in the student's degree audit prior to application.
 In general, a three-quarter course sequence is necessary to fulfill a two-semester course sequence.
 See an adviser for further information. - d) In surveying the essential courses, the admissions committee has observed that equivalency is almost automatic for courses in general chemistry, general biology, organic chemistry and physics.
-Difficulty in determining equivalency has occurred with the mathematics sequence and the functional anatomy and pathophysiology sequence.

-e) The only pharmacy courses a preprofessional student is permitted to take through the College of Pharmacy and Pharmaceutical Sciences are PHPR 1000 and PHPR 2040 and PHCL 2220, 2600 and 2620, until final admission to the professional divisions is achieved.
+Difficulty in determining equivalency has occurred with the mathematics sequence and the functional anatomy and pathophysiology sequence. - e) The only pharmacy courses a preprofessional student is permitted to take through the CPPS are PHPR 1000 and PHPR 2040 and PHCL 2220, 2600, 2620, and 2900 and MBC 2960, until final admission to the professional divisions is achieved.